kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/index.md

 \toc

 In this section we discuss _Remote Computing_, which for the purpose of this class is everything you are not computing on your local machine.
-We will have a special focus on **High Performance Computing** (HPC) but also look at differences to **Cloud computing** and other possibilities to offload computational work.
+We will have a special focus on **High Performance Computing** (HPC) but also look at differences to **Cloud Computing** and other possibilities to offload computational work.

 In order to get a better understanding on what the differences are, how they work together and whatnot we start by a short history of computing.